James Bringfeild

-James Bringfeild also spelt Bringfield (1656–1706) was equerry to Prince George of Denmark and Aide-de-camp to John Churchill, 1st Duke of Marlborough.
+Lieutenant-Colonel James Bringfeild also spelt Bringfield (1656–1706) was equerry to Prince George of Denmark and Aide-de-camp to John Churchill, 1st Duke of Marlborough.
 He was killed in the Battle of Ramillies.

 Education

 Born in Abingdon, he was educated at John Roysse's Free School in Abingdon (now Abingdon School) from c.1666-c.1670.

 Career

 He was commissioned as a Cornet with the Charles Talbot, 1st Duke of Shrewsbury's Regiment of Horse (1685).
 He was promoted to Captain 1st Troop of Life Guards, Major of Horse (1702) and then Lieutenant Colonel, 1st Life Guards.
 He later became equerry to Prince George of Denmark and Aide-de-camp to John Churchill, 1st Duke of Marlborough during the Battle of Blenheim and Battle of Ramillies.
 According to his will he was from the parish of St Margaret's, Westminster.

 Death

 He was killed during the Battle of Ramillies on 23 May 1706.
 There is a memorial tablet to his memory in the north aisle of the nave at Westminster Abbey.
 The account of the death was recorded by Captain Robert Parker of the Royal Regiment of Foot of Ireland, who wrote "His Grace (the Duke of Marlborough) had another narrow escape; when in shifting back from Captain Molesworth's horse to his own, Colonel Bringfield holding the stirrup, was killed by a cannon-shot from the village of Ramillies."
 The death is mentioned in the Duke's letter to his wife Sarah.
 It is believed that the shot may have decapitated him and the manner of his death resulted in many poems and stories being compiled during the period.